Frequently Asked Questions

 How do I obtain my training records?

-Please complete this Training Records Request form and email to: email@example.com.
-Once the completed form is received, please allow up to three business days for the information to be gathered.
+For all requests for curriculum transcripts, please complete this Training Records Request form and email to: email@example.com.
+Once the completed form is received, please allow up to five to ten business days for the information to be gathered.
 The following documents will be provided:

 Basic training curriculum for the session attended